 The SLU AHEC program office envisions a society where all members have access to quality healthcare, where there is a plentiful supply of culturally competent health professionals representative of the urban populations they serve.

-The SLU AHEC program office will promote access to quality interprofessional health care in the metropolitan St. Louis area, particularly focusing on the underserved urban areas by:
+The SLU AHEC program office will promote access to quality interprofessional health care in the metropolitan St. Louis area and throughout the state of Missouri, particularly focusing on the underserved urban areas by:

 - Recruiting underrepresented minorities to health professions schools.